GoldenHammerSoftware/GHPlatform/README.md

 main()
 {
-	// There should be exactly one instance of GHPlatformServices that should live for the lifetime of your program.
+	// There should be exactly one instance of GHPlatformServices.
+	// It should live for the lifetime of your program.
 	// On android use GHAndroidPlatformServices instead etc.
 	GHWin32PlatformServices platformServices;